-The lush growth, mostly-evergreen leaves, and thorns of the make it a particularly good option for enclosing spaces (so, fences and hedges) around the garden.
-They can also be grown for their berries as espaliers on free standing wire structures or on facade-bound trellises.
+The lush growth, mostly-evergreen leaves, and thorns of the blackberry make it a particularly good option for enclosing spaces (so, fences and hedges) around the garden.
+They can also be grown for their berries as espaliers on free-standing wire structures or on facade-bound trellises.
 They are especially fitting for small garden sheds or smaller side buildings.

 Plant in sun or partial shade; optimal berry formation in warm, humid, and wind-protected locations.
 Blackberries can grow almost everywhere except in soils that are too dry or nutrient-poor.
 Find them in most garden centres or online.

-Blackberries can grow on fences, grids or trellises, as well as on free standing wire rows in the garden.
+Blackberries can grow on fences, trellises, wire rope supports, as well as on free standing wire rows in the garden.
 Facade or wall trellises are built the same way they would be for a pear tree (see the table with compatible trellis designs at the bottom of the page).
-Choose a trellis in the easy basic or basic-s style, or even better- in the medium, heavy, or massive range.
+Choose a trellis in our easy basic or basic-s guages, or even better- in the medium, heavy, or massive range.